LucaMalavolta/PyORBIT/docs/pyorbit_trades_integration.md

 I strongly suggest preparing a new Python environment specifically dedicated to running PyORBIT with the TRADES integration.

-First, install PyORBIT using the instructions in [Installing PyORBIT](#installing-PyORBIT), minding to use a different name for the environment, such as **pyorbit_trades**
+First, install PyORBIT using the instructions in <project:./installation.md> minding to use a different name for the environment, such as **pyorbit_trades**

 ```{code} bash
 conda create --name pyorbit_trades python=3.10